Title: Tales of the Unexpected

 Cara is determined to get back her family jewels, which are residing in a safe.
 Hiring a safecracker, she goes along with him undercover.

 #67 A Man with a Fortune (1982) –

 American John Smith is visiting England to track down his family roots.
 While in London, he meets two girls who befriend him.
 Then one girl disappears.

 #68 Who’s Got the Lady?
 (1982) –

 An art gallery owner has received a priceless work of art on loan.
 He sets up a robbery with a supposed fake being put in its place.
 He then gets his girlfriend to make a copy of the painting to sell it as the real thing.

 Frank Jesmond and Peter Madison are former schoolmates with very different lives.
-Jesmond is tough but broke, while Madison is rich and successful.
-Jesmond is desperate for money, but Madison wants to see how desperate.
+Jesmond is about to make a very bad decision.

 Coln Mearns has a gift for memory, but is struggling financially.
 He meets a shady character who is desperate to remember the combination of a locker.
 Mearns soon becomes curious to what the locker contains.

 #72 A Sad Loss (1983) –

 Claire Hawksworth runs a Caribbean hotel with her boyfriend and plans to kill her aunt before she changes her will.